The speed for download will depend on a number of factors.

 “maxConcurrentUploads” - This is like the maxConcurrentDownloads setting, except for uploads.
 This won’t be relevant if you are only downloading

-“maxTransferMBytes” - This is a maximum size for concurrent files being downloaded.
-If you have lots of GB size files to download, you will want to bump this up pretty high to allow for concurrency.
+“maxTransferMBytes” - This is a maximum size for concurrent files being transferred.
+If you have lots of GB size files to transfer, you will want to bump this up pretty high to allow for concurrency.

 “InitialUploadBatchSize” - The number of files to initially allow for download.